 💰 Price: Free, unless you choose to shop

-⏰ Opening hours: Most stores are open 9 AM until 6 PM, Monday to Friday, with different times on the weekends.
+⏰ Opening hours: Most stores are open from 9 AM until 6 PM, Monday to Friday, with different times on the weekends.

 📍 Location: Grote Houtstraat, Haarlem